 Knaut-Rhuland House Renewal

-As we chart a course for the future, building upon the past achievements of The Lunenburg Heritage Society, our mission is to propel the Knaut-Rhuland House Museum to new heights, positioning it as a premier destination in Lunenburg, and to safeguard this cultural treasure for the enjoyment and enlightenment of future generations.
+Building upon the past achievements of the Lunenburg Heritage Society, our mission is to propel the Knaut-Rhuland House Museum to new heights, positioning it as a premier destination in Lunenburg, and to safeguard this cultural treasure for the enjoyment and enlightenment of

 Efforts to Conserve the Knaut-Rhuland House